kubernetes-sigs/kueue/keps/3589-manage-jobs-selectively/README.md

 ## Proposal

-We add a `manageAllJobsNamespaceSelector` of type `*metav1.LabelSelector` to the top level of the Kueue `Configuration` struct (same level as `manageJobsWithoutQueueName`).
+We add a `managedJobsNamespaceSelector` of type `*metav1.LabelSelector` to the top level of the Kueue `Configuration` struct (same level as `manageJobsWithoutQueueName`).
-(The name of `manageJobsWithoutQueueNameNamespaceSelector` reads poorly, so I propose something else)

 We use this new configuration for all integrations in the same way that the current `namespaceSelector` is used by the Pod integration.
+Specifically,
+1. If `manageJobsWithoutQueueName` is false, `managedJobsNamespaceSelector` has no effect: Kueue will manage exactly those instances of supported Kinds that have a `queue-name` label.
+2. If `manageJobsWithoutQueueName` is true, then Kueue will (a) manage all instances of supported Kinds that have a `queue-name` label and (b) will manage all instances of supported Kinds that do not have a `queue-name` label if they are in namespaces that match `managedJobsNamespaceSelector`.

 We migrate away from using `podOptions.namespaceSelector` over the course of several releases.
 Ideally we remove it from the `Configuration` struct as part of going to the `v1` API level.